kammas/aws-playground/Notes on AC SAP/Notes.md

 Files uploaded to Snowball in order to be able to be uploaded to S3 they need to be <5TB. <p>
 ##  [Refresher] AWS Datasync (9:27)
+Data synchronization/transfer (in/out of AWS)<p>
+Huge Scale Migration, Data Processing Transfers TO and FROM AWS<p>

+Each Data Agent can handle 10Gbps data transfer (100TB per day)<p>
+Each Job/Task can handle 50 million files.
+Defines what is being synced, how quickly, From/TO<p>
+Keeps metadata (permissions/timestamps) + Provides data validation of transferred data<p>
+Allow bandwidth limiter (in case the line is also used for other needs)<p>
+Supports incremental, scheduling, compression, encryption<p>

+Cost is per GB (pay as you use)<p>

+Data Sync Agent on VM -> Comunicates to SAN/NAS via SMB/NFS -> Datasync Endpoint (over TLS) -> Targets are: S3 various classes, EFS, FSx<p>

 ##  SECTION QUIZ - MIGRATIONS & EXTENSIONS
 # DEPLOYMENT & MANAGEMENT
 ##  [Refresher] CloudFormation Refresher (10:55)